 Chargeback alert networks work with their enrolled issuing banks to alert merchants whenever cardholders file disputes for their transactions.
 This way, merchants can take action and offer refunds before the dispute takes place.

 Being enrolled in a chargeback alert network, 2Checkout is notified when cardholders issue transaction disputes.
 Consequently, we eliminate the chargeback risk by offering your shoppers a refund for the disputed orders.
-This process takes the pain of dealing with chargebacks off your shoulders and streamlines the resolution of this type of issues.
+This process takes the pain of dealing with chargebacks off your shoulders and streamlines the resolution of this type of issue.

 Analyzing shopper behavior in our system, the most frequent chargeback reasons fall in one of the following categories: